Molecule-Serverless/molecule-artifact/README.md

 	## Update all submodules:
 	git submodule update --init --recursive

-To build the Molecule's components:
+To build the Molecule's components (on x86 CPU):

 	./build_all.sh

 If everything goes fine, you have everything needed to run Molecule's tests and reproduce the results.

+If you have DPU, or you are using ARM server, using the following command to build:

+	./build_all_arm.sh

 ### 2.2.
 Run an example (functional)